-FHA Down Payment Requirements in 2022: The Definitive Guide
+FHA Down Payment Requirements in 2024: The Definitive Guide

-Editor’s note: This article was updated in 2022 to include the latest down payment rules and requirements for FHA loans, based on current HUD guidelines.
+Editor’s note: This article was updated in 2024 to include the latest down payment rules and requirements for FHA loans, based on current HUD guidelines.
 There have been no significant program changes over the past couple of years.
 The 3.5% rule remains in effect, as explained below.

-Minimum Down Payment Amount for FHA Loans: 3.5%
+Minimum Down Payment for FHA Loans: 3.5%

 “In order for FHA to insure this maximum mortgage amount, the Borrower must make a Minimum Required Investment (MRI) of at least 3.5 percent of the Adjusted Value.”